Project Funding & Incentives

 Governor’s Discretionary Workforce Investment Act Funds — this program has similar requirements to the Primary Sector Workforce Training Grant program.
 In order for a company to qualify, the minimum wage and benefit amount must be equal to or greater than 110 percent of the state median wage.
 The maximum grant amount depends on availability of funding and the level of requests received when funding is available.
 Click here to read more about the Governor’s Office of Economic Development.

 Microbusiness Finance Program — Montana has a network for regional microbusiness development corporations that provide financing, training and business assistance to help very small businesses expand or get started.
-In Missoula, the Montana Community Development Corporation serves this role.
+In Missoula, MoFi serves this role.
 Applicants generally must provide a business plan and other evidence to demonstrate the economic feasibility of the business, and the ability to repay the loan from cash flow generated by the business.
 The intent of the program is to finance economically sound business projects that are not otherwise able to obtain financing from sources such as their local banks.
 Interest rates are generally slightly higher than bank rates.

 Missoula Job Service On-the-Job Training — offers the opportunity to fill skilled positions while building organizational productivity by reimbursing up to 90 percent of employee wages paid during a training period of up to six months.
 Aimed at providing skills enhancement to displaced workers or those who meet income criteria.